qchenevier/MBA_memoire/doc/quotes.md

 **Value chains break apart, creating openings for specialization and new competitors**

-Digitization allows companies to split jobs into smaller and more specialized tasks.
-Producers are better able to create specialized offerings for small markets: e.g.: investment advisory business has become disaggregated.
-Large retail banks similarly face a growing array of small, tech-enabled challengers [@Manyika2015].

 **Low marginal costs and network effects create hyperscale advantages**

 **Industry boundaries become blurred**